The History of Pull Court

 Through the following centuries the Dowdeswell family helped to make history.
 Richard, an MP, sat on the parliamentary committees for trying the Civil War regicides and for rebuilding London after the Great Fire in 1666.
 The deer park was still flourishing when, in 1763, William Dowdeswell, an MP at the age of twenty-one became Chancellor of the Exchequer and Leader of the Whigs in the House of Commons.
 Colonel Thomas Dowdeswell was partially blinded in the American War of Independence, but his memorial in Bushley Church reveals that he then returned to be a “kind landlord, impartial Magistrate and in every sense of the word a country gentleman”.

-Bredon School is now part of the Cavendish Education Group, offering a warm and friendly environment with outstanding specialist support for students with dyslexia.
+Bredon School is now part of the Cavendish Education Group, offering a warm and friendly environment with outstanding specialist support for pupils with dyslexia.